 It should be noted that the symptoms of many chronic diseases, especially, it seems, inflammatory diseases improve during pregnancy.
 So, it may seem to many observers that somehow breastfeeding is responsible for flare-ups or relapses of symptoms.
 As well, some chronic illnesses get worse during breastfeeding because mothers stop taking their medications, having been told they cannot take them while breastfeeding.
 See Breastfeeding and Maternal Illness Part 2.

 Breastfeeding protects the baby when the mother has a contagious illness

-It is true that viruses have what is called a “viremic” stage, when the virus is present in the blood and thus, theoretically, could appear in the milk, but this stage occurs soon after the mother is exposed to the infection and usually lasts only a few hours and before the mother knows she is sick.
+It is true that most viruses have what is called a “viremic” stage, when the virus is present in the blood and thus, theoretically, could appear in the milk, but this stage occurs soon after the mother is exposed to the infection and usually lasts only a few hours and again, before the mother knows she is sick.
 Therefore, stopping breastfeeding at a time when the mother is already obviously sick implies stopping when the baby needs the protection of breastfeeding the most.

 It is remarkable that so many health professionals do not seem to understand this.
 Did the mother not have the illness before she consulted the physician?
 Was the baby not breastfeeding during that time?

 Everyone seems to know that breastmilk contains antibodies and how they protect the baby.
 But when it comes down to the crunch, it seems that nobody really believes the antibodies make any difference.
 But those antibodies do matter, they do protect.
 There are, normally, antibodies in the milk, even if the mother is not sick.
 But when a mother is exposed to an infection, new antibodies specifically directed against the infection to which she was exposed, begin to be produced.